L65536/RealTimeSuperResolutionScreenUpscalerforLinux/README.md

 This project uses the HLSL shader files taken straight from the Magpie/CuNNy project.
 A fast CNN model called CuNNy-veryfast-NVL is used (It's Similar to Anime4k).
 This model provides good balance of text and grpachic upscaling quality and speed.
-V0.1 of this project contains around 200 lines of Python codes.
+Core of this project contains around 200 lines of Python codes plus external HLSL shader files.

 # Ver 0.1 Functionalities
 - X2 upscaling of any runing window to a seperate window in Linux.